This element provides feature info capabilities to Mapbender. It works with WMS.

 Highlighting enabled: Deactivates/activates FeatureInfo Highlighting (default: false).

-Default color Sets color for selected objects.
+Default fill color Sets the fill color for selected objects.

 The layer is visible and FeatureInfo request for the layer is activated.